assen-totin/cdn/INTEGRATION.md

 - Request type: specifies the format of the request that will be sent to the external authorisation body; we support SQL, JSON, XML and Mongo.
 - Transport type: specifies how to connect to the external authorisation body; we support MySQL, PostgreSQL, Oracle, Mongo, Redis, HTTP, TCP and Unix domain socket plus an extra one called Internal.

+The CDN may also serve static content without authorisation.
+Authorisation is turned on or off at virtual host level.

 # Authorisation method

 Authorisation token may be supplied in: